ericoporto/ags-manual-wiki/ScriptKeywords.md

 expressions.
 They are listed in order of precedence, with the most tightly bound at the top of the list.

-**WARNING:** When using operators of equal precedence, AGS by default evaluates them right-to-left.
-So, the expression `a = 5 - 4 - 2;` evaluates as `a = 5 - (4 - 2);` which is not what you might expect.
-Always use parenthesis to make it clear what you want.<br>
-The "Left-to-right operator precedence" option on the General Settings pane allows you to control this behaviour.

 Operator | Description | Example
 --- | --- | ---
 `!` | NOT | `if (!a)`